 As a lot of people were using Windows 98 in 2003, so we developed a package named 'Sugam-98'.
 It facilitated easy entry of Unicode encoded DevaNagari in Windows 98.

-InScript-98 is the program that facilitates input using the standard INSCRIPT layout.
+InScript-98 was the keyboard program as per the standard INSCRIPT layout.